Skip to Main Content

 51.2207

-The mission of York College's undergraduate public health program is to engage in teaching, learning, scholarship and service to foster and sustain a healthier New York City and to promote culturally responsive, evidence-informed solutions to reduce disparities and promote health and wellness among urban populations.
+The mission of York College's Council for Education on Public Health (CEPH)-accredited undergraduate public health program is to engage in teaching, learning, scholarship and service to foster and sustain a healthier New York City and to promote culturally responsive, evidence-informed solutions to reduce disparities and promote health and wellness among urban populations.

 1. Communicate public health information, in both oral and written forms and through a variety of media, to diverse audiences.